Understanding DV01: A Key Measure in Fixed Income Risk Management

 Using larger shocks (±2%, ±3%) introduces significant approximation errors because Delta cannot account for the convexity of the price-yield curve.

-Standard practice for accurate sensitivity measurement, stick to smaller shocks (±1%) for Delta.
-Use DV01 for a more precise measure of price sensitivity, since a 1bp shock is very small, the price-yield curve appears nearly linear at this scale.
+Standard practice for accurate sensitivity measurement is to stick to smaller shocks (±1%) for Delta.
+Use DV01 for a more precise measure of price sensitivity; since a 1bp shock is very small, the price-yield curve appears nearly linear at this scale.
 This makes DV01 highly reliable, with minimal approximation error.

 Delta is a reliable estimate when smaller shocks are used, but the larger the shock size, the greater the approximation error, reducing its reliability for accurately predicting price changes.
 DV01 is the industry standard for quantifying interest rate sensitivity because it provides a consistent and precise measure.